-So you want to promote your ecommerce business through photography, but you want to catch your customer’s attention.
-This is extremely difficult to do.
-Especially in the age of social media when attention spans are shrinking to just eight seconds.
-Using a photo editor app can help you get one step closer to success by using photo filters and touching up images.
+So you want to promote your business through photography, but you want to catch your customers’ attention.
+This is extremely difficult to do, especially in the age of social media, when attention spans are shrinking.
+Fortunately, the best photo editing apps can help you get one step closer to success by using photo filters and touching up images.

 A photo editing app is a software application designed to edit pictures on a mobile device.
 For a business, this means you can create a great visual strategy, displaying your products in a professional manner by simply using your mobile phone.

-This type of app can provide a varied range of features from cropping, controlling shutter speed, and adding filters.
-But you can also find photo editing apps that can create collages or create automatic settings for various scenes.
-When looking to improve the visual side of your business, you can do so much with just one of the photo editing apps listed below.
+This type of app offers a wide range of diverse features, from cropping, controlling shutter speed, and adding filters.
+But you can also find cool photo editing apps that let you create collages or use automatic settings for various scenes.
+When looking to improve the visual side of your business, you can do so much with the photo editing apps listed below.